ayatokura/ai-openscale/wos-insight-explain.md

 2. Click the **Explain a transaction** tab ( ![Explain a transaction tab](images/wos-insight-transact-tab.png) ) in the navigator.
 3. Type a transaction ID.
+4. To analyze results further, click the **Inspect** tab, choose whether to analyze controllable feature only, and click the **Run analysis** button.

+   The results of this analysis show how different values can change the outcome of this specific transaction.
+You must designate which features are controllable.
+For more information, see [Configuring the explainability monitor](/docs/ai-openscale?topic=ai-openscale-explainability-monitor)

 Whenever data is sent to the model for scoring, {{site.data.keyword.pm_full}} sets a transaction ID in the HTTP header by setting the `X-Global-Transaction-Id` field.
 This transaction ID gets stored in the payload table.
 To find an explanation of the model behavior for a particular scoring, specify the transaction ID associated with that scoring request.
 Please note that this behavior applies only to {{site.data.keyword.pm_full}} transactions, and is not applicable for non-WML transactions.
 {: note}